RoadieHQ/marketing-site/content/docs/getting-started/scaffolding-components/index.md

 ## What Next?

 You can see the full list of Scaffolder Tasks that we support at Roadie by visiting `https://<tenant-name>.roadie.so/create/actions`

+You can find detailed docs on writing scaffolder templates [here](/docs/details/scaffolder/).